vvvv/The-Gray-Book/en/introduction/vl/dataHubs.md

 # Data and Data Hubs

-Big data, small data, Mr. Data.
+Small data, big data, Mr. Data.
 Data is everywhere.
 And programming pretty much is all about dealing with data.

 Programming is creating a description for a machine how exactly to deal with some potentially given data in the future.